MultiMC/Website/docpad/src/documents/posts/0-5-0-update.html.md

 You can look forward to these:

-* Forge and Liteloader will no longer be added to the instance as patch files, MultiMC will instead manage a separate list of component versions.
+* Forge and Liteloader will no longer be added to the instance as patch files, MultiMC will instead manage separate lists of component versions.
 * Actual modpack support (this is the prerequisite for everything else).
 * Treating the exported instances as modpacks.
 * Inclusion of suggested Java settings (like the absolute minimum of memory needed to launch a modpack).
 * Tracking of optional mods (both enabled and disabled by default).
 * Tracking of server mods (both enabled and disabled by default).
-* Integration of Technic platform (and Solder).
+* Full integration of Technic platform (and Solder).
 * Downloading and installing of Curse modpacks.
+* Ability to track arbitrary folders as instances or instancer lists.
+* Possibly also integration with MCUpdater and AT Launcher.

-Not everything might end up in the same release though.
+Not everything might end up in the same release though, and not necessarily in the same order.
 I'd like to keep the releases small.

 All the existing suggestions are [available on the MultiMC workflowy list](https://workflowy.com/s/2EyDMcp7CU).

 The actual planning for the next release will happen on [this list](https://workflowy.com/s/E3Wo.yNRoPn2Wix).

+If you want the project to continue and expand, please [support it on Patron](https://www.patreon.com/multimc)!

 [@peterixxx](https://twitter.com/peterixxx)